raspberrypilearning/fart-detector/WORKSHEET.md

 ## How can we detect a fart?

 Flatulence or *farts* are essentially gases that are produced in the stomach and bowels by bacterial fermentation during the process of digestion.
-The scientific study of farts and fart gases is known as *flatology*, a future career for some of you perhaps?
-It is perfectly normal for human beings to pass wind every day although the amount varies greatly between individuals; it can range from a tiny amount up to, and in excess of, two litres.
+The scientific study of farts and fart gases is known as *flatology*; a future career for some of you, perhaps?
+It is perfectly normal for human beings to pass wind every day, although the amount varies greatly between individuals; it can range from a tiny amount, up to, and in excess of, two litres.

 You'll be surprised to learn that 99% of fart gases do not smell at all.
 These include oxygen, nitrogen, carbon dioxide, hydrogen, and methane.
-The remaining 1% is what gives farts their smell and these are mostly volatile sulphuric compounds, the same stuff that makes rotten eggs smell.
+The remaining 1% is what gives farts their smell, and these are mostly volatile sulphuric compounds, the same stuff that makes rotten eggs smell.

 To detect a fart with the Raspberry Pi, we need to use a sensor that is responsive to one or more of these gases.
 Essentially, we need to give the Raspberry Pi a *nose*.
 The sensor recommended for this project is the Figaro TGS2600 and costs around £10.